Note: This page is for Stormy Knight, DC's Phantom Lady from 2006 - 2011.

 Powers and Abilities

-Stormy Knight is equipped with unique high-tech wristbands that serve as her primary weapons.
+Stormy Knight is equipped with unique high-tech wristbands called the Black Light Ray which serve as her primary weapons.
 These wristbands grant her formidable dimensional powers:

 Teleportation: Stormy can instantly teleport herself and the entire Freedom Fighters team across great distances, and can even teleport herself and others between different dimensions.
 Her teleportation targeting is very precise, allowing her to remove individual organs or body parts from opponents if she chooses to be so ruthless.